Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Methodology

-The design options and complexities to generate unattractive \acp{FSM} are defined by the applied redesign method.
-While the dissimilarity approach is implemented by hand, the redesign method of the \ac{FP} approach can be partly automated and had been shown to have short runtimes, see the results in \cite{brunner2022TimingCamouflage}.

-In contrast to unattractive \acp{FSM}, there are various options how to design an \ac{FSM-HP}.
-They can be build as \ac{RTL} code or as gate-level netlists, by hand or automatically by a generator, with identical or changed synthesis options.
-Each design option has different advantages and disadvantages.
-Designing on \ac{RTL} level or by hand allows for an \ac{FSM-HP} with a user-defined functionality.
-This enables \acp{FSM-HP} which lead the attacker to targeted wrong conclusions about the design.
-Designing on gate-level netlist enables a better control over the final netlist structure, because the synthesis will not determine the gate representation itself.
+The applied redesign method sets the design options and complexities to generate unattractive \acp{FSM}.
+While the dissimilarity approach is implemented by hand, the redesign method of the \ac{FP} approach can be partly automated and was shown to have short runtimes, see the results in \cite{brunner2022TimingCamouflage}.
+In contrast to unattractive \acp{FSM}, various options exist for designing an \ac{FSM-HP}.
+The work aims to show this variety of design options rather than to give plenty of individual design instructions. \ac{FSM-HP} can be built on \ac{RTL} or as gate-level netlists, by hand or automatically by a generator, with identical or changed synthesis options.
+Each design option has different pros and cons.
+Designing on \ac{RTL} level or by hand allows a user-defined functionality, leading the attacker to targeted wrong conclusions about the design.
+Designing on a gate-level netlist enables better control over the final netlist structure because the synthesis will not determine the gate representation itself.
 Better control can ease the achievement of attractive gate-based features, like dissimilarity.
-If the \ac{FSM-HP} is designed automatically by a generator, one can create a high number of \ac{FSM-HP} variations in a short time.
-By providing different parameters or adding specific conditions to the generator, the designed \acp{FSM-HP} can be forced to satisfy predefined features, like number of state bits or high \acp{FP}.
-Separate synthesis processes for the original \ac{FSM} and the \ac{FSM-HP} are also possible.
-This allows the designer to maintain all design specific synthesis settings for the original design, while choosing suitable settings for the \ac{FSM-HP} to achieve maximum attractiveness.
+An automatic generation can create a high number of \acp{FSM-HP} variations in a short time.
+Separate synthesis processes allow the designer to maintain all design-specific synthesis settings for the original design while choosing suitable settings for the \ac{FSM-HP} to achieve maximum attractiveness.
 The complexity of generating an \ac{FSM-HP} is independent of the remaining design.
-Thus, the complexity does not change whether the \ac{FSM-HP} is generated for a toy example or for an industrial design.
-When using automatic \ac{FSM-HP} generators, instead of generating it by hand, the runtime to build an \ac{FSM-HP} can be negligibly small.
+Thus, the complexity does not change whether the \ac{FSM-HP} is generated for a toy example or an industrial design.
+With automatic \ac{FSM-HP} generators, the runtime to build an \ac{FSM-HP} can be negligibly small.